Here’s a sample resume we recently produced for a Product Manager in Singapore.

 Product Manager CV [Full Sample]

 Here’s a full Product Manager resume sample, which we wrote for a client recently.
+It shows the experience that they have in a comprehensive but concise manner, as well as giving the hiring manager various easy contact options at the end too.

 - Product Manager with 10 years of experience in product management and innovative R&D initiatives.
 Experienced in working with technology partners to introduce new products and services to the local market